Dr Alexander Krasovitsky

 Russian in contact with unrelated languages

 South Slavonic linguistics:

-- regional variation and change in Serbian and Bulgarian (case systems)
+regional variation and historical change in Bulgarian and Serbian (case systems)

 Selected research projects

 2018.
 Vowel reduction and neutralization in Russian: dialectal variation and historical change.
 Research fellowship by Alexander von Humboldt Foundation.
 Institute of Phonetics and Speech Processing, Ludwig Maximilian University, Munich).

 2016 — 2017; 2018-2019.
 An interactive online learning environment for students of Russian (University of Oxford Humanities Teaching Award grant, 2016 — 2017; 2018-2019).
 Principal Investigator.